kz1wy/DKSM/README.md

 **Usage:**

 Home: The landing page of the web application with a banner and featured products.

 Shop: The page that displays all the products in the store with filtering and sorting options.

 Product Detail: The page that shows the details of a specific product and allows the user to add it to the cart.

 Cart: The page that displays the items in the cart and allows the user to adjust the quantity or remove them.

 Checkout: The page that collects the user's shipping and billing information and displays the order summary.

 Order History: The page that shows the user's previous orders and their details.

-Account: The page that allows the user to manage their personal information and password.
+Account: The page that allows the user to manage their personal information and password, include Admin and User role.

 Contributing:
 This project is open to contributions, and you are welcome to submit pull requests for bug fixes, features, and improvements.
 Please follow the coding standards and write clear commit messages.